briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 terminal on the same system *can*.
 Yet more proof of the superiority of terminals!

-To get it to show up in this blog post properly regardless of the fonts available on the computer viewing it, I used a Google Noto web font.
+To get it to show up in this blog post properly, regardless of the fonts available on the computer viewing it, I used a Google Noto web font.
 Google Noto is a project to build a font family supporting all of Unicode: